matrix-org/matrix-spec-proposals/proposals/2077-rooms-v5.md

-# MSC2077 - Rooms V5
+# MSC2077 - Room version 5

-This MSC proposes creating a new room version named v5, which will enforce the signing key `valid_until_ts` timestamps proposed in [MSC2076](https://github.com/matrix-org/matrix-doc/issues/2076).
+This MSC proposes creating room version 5, which will enforce the signing key `valid_until_ts` timestamps proposed in [MSC2076](https://github.com/matrix-org/matrix-doc/issues/2076).

 ## Proposal

-The new room version is called "5".
+The new room version is called `5`.
 The only difference between v5 and v4 is that v5 rooms enforce the `valid_until_ts` timestamp on signing keys as proposed in [MSC2076](https://github.com/matrix-org/matrix-doc/issues/2076).

-It is not yet proposed that servers change the default room version used when creating new rooms, and it is not yet proposed that servers recommend upgrading existing rooms to v5.
+It is not yet proposed to change the default room version to v5.
+Version 5 will be considered a "stable" version.

 ## Notes